jon-chun/jon-chun/README.md

 * Elkins, Katherine, and Jon Chun. <a href="https://culturalanalytics.org/article/17212.pdf">"Can GPT-3 pass a Writer’s turing test?."</a> Journal of Cultural Analytics 5, no. 2 (2020): 17212.

-* (Generated Narrative) <a href="https://static1.squarespace.com/static/60999fee5b063770b2d521dc/t/60aeacf2a50f8563ad437715/1622060276425/ConferenceProgram2020.pdf">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference, March 5-7 The Intercontinental Hotel, New Orleans
+* (Generated Narrative) <a href="https://static1.squarespace.com/static/60999fee5b063770b2d521dc/t/60aeacf2a50f8563ad437715/1622060276425/ConferenceProgram2020.pdf">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference (page 28), March 5-7 The Intercontinental Hotel, New Orleans

 <br></br>